ramesaliyev/mom/README.md

 Our main MOM based architecture what is this POC about.

 ## Frontend
 All front-end side of our applicaton.
 Since this POC is not about front-end architectures I've simply used [create-react-app](https://github.com/facebook/create-react-app) to bootstrap [react](https://reactjs.org/) apps, cleaned up unnecessary things, and created a simply architecture on top of it with [axios](https://github.com/axios/axios), [reach-router](https://reach.tech/router), [redux](https://redux.js.org/) and [material-ui](https://material-ui.com/).
-Since this is a POC front-end code running in development mode by default.
-So your changes will effect immediately.

 ### Panel
 Right now we have only one front-end app which is our admin panel.